evadecker/eva.town/www/content/1-work/3-dropbox/project.md

 </figure>
 </aside>

-What exactly *was* it?
+The question I got most often when first explaining this product to other designers at Dropbox was... what exactly *was* it?

-You know the [breakfast machine](https://www.youtube.com/watch?v=KVdqwD_bcPs) from *Pee Wee Herman's Big Adventure*?
+You know the breakfast machine from *Pee Wee Herman's Big Adventure*?
 It starts with Pee Wee blowing on a pinwheel and ends with a full breakfast, smiley pancake and all.

-Imagine that, but then picture that there are 5,000 Pee Wees.
+Imagine that, but then picture that there are 50,000 Pee Wees.
 And different pinwheels make different breakfasts.
 And that the breakfasts are really emails?
 And some Pee Wees have let us know they really, really don't like breakfast.

-That's it.
-That's the product.

-It takes some input (a user, a user group, an experiment) and gives some output (an email on this date, a push notification after this action).
+Journey Builder takes some input (a user, a user group, an experiment) and gives some output (an email on this date, a push notification after this action).
 That's all there is to it.
-Tracks—eventually renamed to Journey Builder—is just a visual way to link those all together.
+What I needed to design was a visual, understandable way to link it all together.

-(Sketch of nodes being linked together? - to illustrate)

 ## Research: background and competitive analysis